orbitalquark/textadept/doc/manual.md

 ![Buffer Browser](images/bufferbrowser.png)

-The buffer browser displays a list of currently open buffers, the most recent towards the bottom.
+The buffer browser displays a list of currently open buffers.
+By default, the most recent buffers are towards the bottom of the list.
+The browser can be [configured](#Key.Bindings) to list the most recently viewed buffers first.
 Typing part of any filename filters the list.
 Spaces are wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking a buffer in the list switches to the selected buffer.

 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)